vhive-serverless/vHive/docs/profiling.md

 A load step divides into three parts: warm-up, profiling and cool-down.
 During the profile period, the benchmark records the average execution time of invocations and how many invocations return successfully.
-Durint the profile period, it also invokes [pmu-tools](https://github.com/andikleen/pmu-tools) to profile user-defined counters followed by [TopDown method](https://ieeexplore.ieee.org/document/6844459).
+During the profile period, it also invokes [pmu-tools](https://github.com/andikleen/pmu-tools) to profile user-defined counters followed by [TopDown method](https://ieeexplore.ieee.org/document/6844459).
 After the measurement finishes, completed RPS per core, average execution time and the average counters will save in the `profile.csv`.